 Previous T20 results at Sophia Gardens

-To date England have hosted T20 matches against India, Pakistan, Australia and South Africa at Sophia Gardens where they are unbeaten in the 11 years T20 cricket has been hosted at this stadium.
-England will hope to maintain their 100% record in Cardiff with 2 matches against Sri Lanka scheduled to be played at the venue in 2021.
+To date England have hosted T20 matches against India, Pakistan, Australia, South Africa and Sri Lanka at Sophia Gardens where they are unbeaten in the 11 years T20 cricket has been hosted at this stadium.

 |Team||Games Played||Wins||Ties or N/R||Losses|

 |Teams||Year||Toss||1st innings||2nd innings||Result|

 |ENG v SL||2021||SL |

 |ENG v SL||2021||SL|